1109akshatverma/Dashboard-in-a-day/Lab 3 - Data Modeling and Exploration.md

 1. Click on the **Report** icon on the left panel to navigate to the **Report** view.

-1. Click on the **ellipse** on the top right corner of the visual (alternatively, the ellipse may be at the bottom of the chart).
+1. Click on the **ellipsis** on the top right corner of the visual (alternatively, the ellipse may be at the bottom of the chart).
 Notice there is an option to Sort axis by **Country** as well.

     ![](Images/sort-by-revenue.png)